 If you have the blue OnStar button in your car, you can talk to a roadside assistance dispatcher at the touch of a button (so long as you have an active plan).
 But while OnStar covers most of the same services as AAA, the cost is considerably higher.
 If you own a car with an OnStar system, roadside assistance costs $24.99 per month or $250 annually.
 If you don’t have an OnStar-enabled car, you can add an OnStar FMV device, which replaces your rearview mirror—in addition to the cost of the device, expect another $75 or more in installation fees.
 With AAA, you don’t have to have a certain type of car or a special device.
 Simply call our dispatch number or request service through our free mobile app.

 At a Glance: How AAA Stands Apart

 AAA strives to provide the most comprehensive and reliable roadside assistance available at the lowest price.
 Here are just some of the ways AAA stands apart:

-Access to select DMV/MVD services.
-You can complete some tasks like renewing your car registration at select AAA branches—without waiting in line at your state’s motor vehicle authority.
+- Access to select DMV/MVD services.
+You can complete some tasks, such as renewing your car registration, at select AAA branches without waiting in line at your state’s motor vehicle authority.

 - AAA discounts.
 AAA Membership helps you save money with discounts at select auto repair shops and lockout reimbursement of up to $150.